What do outsourced projects and highway have in common?

 .

-The global IT outsourcing market size was valued at $108.25 billion.
+Experts evaluate the global IT outsourcing market size at $108.25 billion.

 However, despite many obvious advantages, many managers ask themselves: